ocaml/opam/doc/pages/Usage.md

 ### opam pin

-This command allows to pin a package to a specific version, but has been extended to allow much more than that.
+This command allows one to pin a package to a specific version, but has been extended to allow much more than that.

 The syntax is